Hermann-SW/9383761-digit-prime/README.md

 I was an ultramarathon runner [when I was younger](https://statistik.d-u-v.org/getresultperson.php?runner=2493&Language=EN), and this repo is all about making my new AMD Ryzen 5 7600X CPU PC do an ultramarathon (sequential) computation of 70+ days!

 ## Why 7600X CPU?
 That CPU is rank 18 (4,221 CPU Mark, much more expensive rank 1 has 4,791) of PassMark Software's >3100 CPUs [Single Thread Performance](https://www.cpubenchmark.net/singleThread.html) list.
 Linux, macOS and mobile versions of PerformanceTEST are free.
-PerformanceTEST reports this on my PC, not far away from list value:
+PerformanceTEST reports this on my Ubuntu 22.04 Desktop PC, not far away from list value:
 ```
 ...
 CPU Single Threaded              4173 Million Operations/s
 ...
 ```

-7600X CPU shows 2nd place on gmpbench list (GMP sequential pure integer benchmark):
+7600X CPU shows 2nd place on gmpbench list (sequential pure integer benchmark of GNU Multiple Precision arithmetic library):
 https://gmplib.org/gmpbench
 https://gmplib.org/list-archives/gmp-devel/2023-July/006184.html